 This course introduces making and using puppets with children for curriculum enhancement and promotion of children's skills in language and literacy, reasoning, problem solving, and expression of feelings.
 It includes designing meaningful puppetry activities and evaluating those activities when implemented.
+May be taken on a CR/N basis.
 (3 hrs. lect. per week)